viant/fluxor/service/action/system/exec/exec_spec.md

 - Optional: abortOnError stops after the first non‑zero exit; env injects per-call environment variables.
 - Output includes per-command {input, output, stderr, status} and aggregated stdout/stderr; very large outputs may be truncated with a note.
 - Do not use \`ls -R\`, \`find\`, or \`grep\` - these are slow in large repos.
 Use \`rg\` and \`rg --files\`.
-- Never guess workspace - always confirm with user
+- Never guess workspace or user '.' - always confirm with user

 Validation